devak23/stockmarket-glossary/README.md

 The debtor days ratio at its core, is an indication of the company’s liquidity.A rise in the number of average debtor days could signal that the company may be giving too much credit to their customers; the clients probably are not creditworthy and/or there is an issue with your payment collection process.
 With less cash on hand the company may not be able to invest in its company’s growth or meet its own payment obligations (such as loan repayments and staff salaries)

 Conversely, a diminishing number of debtor days should always be considered against historical context.
 Many businesses are affected by seasonality and report fluctuations in their cash flow according to the time of year.

+### PB Ratio
+Price to book ratio or PB ratio determines the valuation of the company with respect to the strength of its balance sheet.

+Price/Book value = Market cap / Total Book Value
+OR
+Price/Book value = Latest Stock price / Book value per share

+where:
+Market cap = Latest Stock price x # of shares of the company Total Book value = Total Assets less Intangible assets less liabilities OR
+Total Book value = Total Shareholder's Fund (excluding the Minority Interest) - Debit balance in P&L Account if any Book value per share = Total Book Value / # of shares

+Price to book value varies by industry.
+In general, industries which heavily depend on capital equipment/ fixed assets and inventory such as manufacturing, commodities processing, trading etc. have much of their market value determined by the amount of assets involved in the business.
+Therefore, the PB ratio for these industries will be lower.
+For this reason, all financial lending businesses (where capital is the main product) such as banks, housing finance institutions, gold loan companies, micro finance institutions are valued based on the PB value multiple.

+On the other hand, for service industries that depend less on assets to generate revenue and more on labour work, for example service industries where employee skills may be primary revenue earner, the PB ratio will be high.

+### Float
+Float refers to the shares a company has issued to the public that are available for investors to trade.
+Float = outstanding shares - restricted stock
+A restricted stock is the one that is under some sort of sales restriction.
+Restricted stock can include stock held by insiders but cannot be traded because they are in a lock-up period following an IPO.
+A company's float indicates how many shares are actually available to be bought and sold by general investing public.